ComputeCanada/magic_castle/docs/README.md

 To backup the encryption keys from an existing Puppet server:

-1. Create a readable copy of the encryption keys in the admin home account
+1. Create a readable copy of the encryption keys in the sudoer home account
     ```sh
     ssh -J centos@cluster.yourdomain.cloud centos@puppet 'sudo rsync --owner --group --chown=centos:centos /etc/puppetlabs/puppet/eyaml/* ~/'
     ```